Ceremonial of the Kingdom of An Tir

 If Letters Patent are not to be granted then skip ahead.

-QUEEN: Let the Scroll be read.
+CONSORT: Let the Scroll be read.

 Presenting the Scroll to the Crown's Herald, the bearer resumes their place.

 Hear and attend, all ye throughout the Knowne World,